Wie is de Mol? (Dutch TV series) season 23: Episode 1 - Verbinding

 Candidates are split into five pairs and locked in dark wooden boxes around Cape Town.
 To escape, pairs must ask passersby to switch on a light so they can see three questions in the box and answer them correctly.
 At each box, pairs can also help each other answer the questions using phones.
 Some questions also require passersby to count the numbers of different colored circles on the outside of the box.

 After escaping the box, pairs find a map on the outside of the box and are instructed to meet host Rik van de Westelaken at the location on the map where the starting point of all five pairs intersect: VOC Vegetable Garden.
 All five pairs reaching the garden within the 45-minute time limit earns €4,000 for the pot; four pairs earn €2,000, three pairs earn €1,000; two pairs earn €500; one pair earn €250.

-€500 was earned for the pot.